5 Blunders That Kill Retail Sales

 Nothing tends to aggravate a customer like an aggressive employee who insists you will love their latest fragrance and sprays it on you without your permission.
 On the other hand, the snobbery of the elite in cosmetic counters is a well-known deterrent.

-Striking a happy medium between offensive behavior and smug condescension is a tough call.
+Striking a happy medium between overzealous behavior and smug condescension is a tough call.